-The Conseil d'État launched the Télérecours Citoyens app in late 2018 following on from Télérecours, which was piloted in 2005 in the Conseil d'État and certain courts of cases heard by the administrative tribunals of cases heard by the administrative courts of appeal of cases heard by the Conseil d'État in the IIe-de-France and then rolled out nationwide in 2013.
+The Conseil d'État launched the Télérecours Citoyens app in late 2018 following on from Télérecours, which was piloted in 2005 in the Conseil d'État and certain courts in the Ile-de-France and then rolled out nationwide in 2013.
 Its use was made compulsory on 1 January 2017 for all parties represented by a lawyer and for the major administrative authorities.